ShowMe South Africa

 And steep drop-offs.
 They are so high that if you went over the side you’d still have time to phone a friend before meeting with terra firma again.

 I tackle the pass with the Pathfinder and the Xplorer.
 But there is a problem.
-The automatic gearbox is seemingly refusing to believe that I have the audacity to drive the Pathfinder and the caravan up this pass.
+The automatic gearbox is seemingly refusing to believe that I dare to drive the Pathfinder and the caravan up this pass.
 Which is probably understandable, considering the gradient.
-So the gearbox gets stubborn, and refuses to gear down.
+So the gearbox gets stubborn and refuses to gear down.

 I move the gearbox lever to the manual position, and carpet the accelerator pedal.
 And… whooooosh!
 Up she goes!